What Are Cockroaches?

 Cockroaches are easy to identify by their oval bodies, shiny, greasy appearance, and long antennae.
 Some of the best words to describe cockroaches include adaptable, hearty, and unwanted.
 Cockroaches are pests that want to live with us, but the feeling is not mutual, and we need to do everything we can to keep them out of our homes.

-Listed below are the four species that regularly find their way into our Southern California homes and businesses.
+Listed below are the four species of cockroaches that regularly find their way into our Woodland Hills, California homes and businesses.

 - German cockroaches